RomayLala/alx-system_engineering-devops/0x02-shell_redirections/README.md

 This script takes a list of words as input and prints only words that appear exactly once.
 Input and Output formats are one word on one line while words are sorted.
 This script displays lines containing the pattern 'root' from the file /etc/passwd.
 This script displays the number of lines that contain the pattern “bin” in the file /etc/passwd.
+This script displays lines containing the pattern “root” and 3 lines after them in the file /etc/passwd.